danielstegink/HollowKnight.DanielSteginkUtils/ReadMe.md

 Thank you to SFGrenade, Roma 337, Volt and Spamtom F. Gambleton for testing and feedback.

 ## Patch Notes
+1.3.0.0
+- Modified DashHelper to use HKMirror's HeroControllerR
+- Fixed Readme
+- Reworked NailArtRangeHelper and ElegyBeamRangeHelper

 1.2.2.0
 - Fix for DashHelper so it doesn't get overwritten by CharmChanger
 - Redid TemplateCharm to use ItemChanger